Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 When a tube is correctly placed, manual ventilation should produce symmetric chest rise, good breath sounds over both lungs, and no gurgling over the upper abdomen.

 Exhaled air should contain carbon dioxide and gastric air should not; detecting carbon dioxide with a colorimetric end-tidal carbon dioxide device or waveform capnography confirms tracheal placement.
-However, in prolonged cardiac arrest (ie, with little or no metabolic activity), carbon dioxide may not be detectable even with correct tube placement.
+However, in prolonged cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more (ie, with little or no metabolic activity), carbon dioxide may not be detectable even with correct tube placement.
 In such cases, an esophageal detector device may be used.
 These devices use an inflatable bulb or a large syringe to apply negative pressure to the endotracheal tube.
 The flexible esophagus collapses, and little or no air flows into the device; in contrast, the rigid trachea does not collapse, and the resultant airflow confirms tracheal placement.

 In the absence of cardiac arrest, tube placement is typically also confirmed with a chest x-ray.

 Endotracheal tubes can be displaced, particularly in chaotic resuscitation situations, so tube position should be rechecked frequently.
-If breath sounds are absent on the left, right mainstem bronchus intubation is probably more likely than a left-sided tension pneumothorax, but both should be considered.
+If breath sounds are absent on the left, right mainstem bronchus intubation is probably more likely than a left-sided tension pneumothorax Pneumothorax (Tension) Tension pneumothorax is accumulation of air in the pleural space under pressure, compressing the lungs and decreasing venous return to the heart.
+(See also Overview of Thoracic Trauma.)
+Tension... read more , but both should be considered.

-If patients are spontaneously breathing, this technique can be used in certain emergency situations—eg, when patients have severe oral or cervical disorders (eg, injuries, edema, limitation of motion) that make laryngoscopy difficult.
-Historically, nasal intubation was also used when muscle relaxants were unavailable or forbidden (eg, prehospital settings, certain emergency departments) and when patients with tachypnea, hyperpnea, and upright positioning (eg, those with heart failure) might literally inhale a tube.
-However, availability of noninvasive means of ventilation (eg, bilevel positive airway pressure [BiPAP]), improved access to and training in pharmacologic adjuncts to intubation, and newer airway devices have markedly decreased the use of nasal intubation.
+If patients are spontaneously breathing, nasotracheal intubation can be used in certain emergency situations—eg, when patients have severe oral or cervical disorders (eg, injuries, edema, limitation of motion) that make laryngoscopy difficult.
+Nasotracheal intubation is absolutely contraindicated in patients with midface fractures or known or suspected basal skull fractures.
+Historically, nasal intubation was also used when muscle relaxants were unavailable or forbidden (eg, prehospital settings, certain emergency departments) and when patients with tachypnea, hyperpnea, and upright positioning (eg, those with heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more ) might literally inhale a tube.
+However, availability of noninvasive means of ventilation (eg, bilevel positive airway pressure Noninvasive positive pressure ventilation (NIPPV) Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more [BiPAP]), improved access to and training in pharmacologic adjuncts to intubation, and newer airway devices have markedly decreased the use of nasal intubation.
 Additional considerations are problems with nasal intubation, including sinusitis (universal after 3 days), and the fact that tubes large enough to permit bronchoscopy (eg, ≥ 8 mm) can rarely be inserted nasotracheally.

 When nasotracheal intubation is done, a vasoconstrictor (eg, phenylephrine) and topical anesthetic (eg, benzocaine, lidocaine) must be applied to the nasal mucosa and the larynx to prevent bleeding and to blunt protective reflexes.
 Some patients may also require IV sedatives, opioids, or dissociative drugs.
 After the nasal mucosa is prepared, a soft nasopharyngeal airway should be inserted to ensure adequate patency of the selected nasal passage and to serve as a conduit for topical drugs to the pharynx and larynx.
 The nasopharyngeal airway may be placed using a plain or anesthetic (eg, lidocaine) lubricant.
 The nasopharyngeal airway is removed after the pharyngeal mucosa has been sprayed.